 (1) The required sample size is based on the total number of approved applications on file October 1.
+NOTE: SFAs MUST remove any applications for students who have been directly certified prior to counting the number of approved applications on file as of October 1.
 Verification may begin prior to October 1 if the SFA projects the number of approved applications that will be on file October 1.
 SFAs following this procedure must check the number of applications on file as of October 1 to ensure that the minimum required sample size has been verified.
 School districts must not verify more than or less than the sample size chosen.